Tagged “backend”

 Java 25 After the Hype: 5 Features That Actually Matter

-When a new Java LTS drops, the internet goes through its usual cycle: launch posts, conference talks, YouTube thumbnails screaming “GAME CHANGER,” and LinkedIn hot takes about how everything has changed forever.
+When a new Java version drops, the internet goes through its usual cycle: launch posts, conference talks, YouTube thumbnails screaming “GAME CHANGER,” and LinkedIn hot takes about how everything has changed forever.

 Then reality settles in.